Loke Wan Tho: Business career

 Loke inherited a large fortune of tin mines, plantations, and properties from his father, and went on to grow the company which he formed together with his mother in 1935 called Associated Theatres Ltd. The Pavilion Cinema in Kuala Lumpur and the Cathay Cinema in Singapore were built.
-Partnerships were forged with other filmmakers such as Ho Ah Loke to form the Cathay cinema circuit, which counted 80 cinemas at its peak.
-Associated Theatres Ltd. later changed its name to Cathay Organisation in 1959.

 By 1953, Loke and Ho had started the production of films at Cathay Keris Studios, which were purpose built.
 Loke's other studios have produced various films, such as Pontianak, Orang Minyak, Bawang Puteh Bawang Merah, Hang Tuah, and Hang Jebat.

 Loke also bought a Hong Kong film studio in 1955 and started to produce a library of Chinese films to supply to his chain of cinemas which stretched from Singapore to Bangkok.
 The films were also distributed to the region and Cathay stars like Ge Lan, You Min, Lin Dai, and Yeh Fung.
 The films became household names in Indochina, Thailand, Burma, Hong Kong, Taiwan, Philippines, Indonesia, Brunei, Sarawak, Borneo, as well as Singapore and Malaya.

+Partnerships were forged with other filmmakers such as Ho Ah Loke to form the Cathay cinema circuit, which counted 80 cinemas at its peak.
+Associated Theatres Ltd. later changed its name to Cathay Organisation in 1959.

 The Cathay Organisation, of which Loke was chairman, owned and operated cinemas and film studios, produced Malay and Chinese films, and owned and operated hotels and restaurants.
 (The Cathay Hotel, Ocean Park Hotel, and their attendant restaurants in Singapore; and Grand Pacific Hotel and The Cathay Hotel Lautoka in Fiji.)

-He also had interests in rubber, palm oil, and coconut plantations in Malaysia.
+Loke also had interests in rubber, palm oil, and coconut plantations in Malaysia.

 From the end of the war, Loke had become increasingly involved in the business world.
 Besides his own companies, he was Chairman of Malayan Airways Ltd, Singapore Telephone Board, Malayan Banking; and was among the board of directors at Wearne Brothers, Sime Darby, Kwong Yik Bank, Great Eastern Life, H.A.
 O'Connor's Ltd, Straits Steamship Co.
 Ltd, and Rediffusion Singapore Ltd.

 In his lifetime, Loke was honored by the state of Kelantan in Malaysia, from which he received his Datoship.

 Personal life

+In 1950, Loke married his second wife, Christina Lee.
+They divorced in 1962.

 In September 1963, Loke married his third wife, Mavis Chew, in London.